Discover what’s a thread burner and how to use this incredibly handy tool.

-A thread burner is a tool that is used to cut beading threads.
-It works well on synthetic cords such as fishing line and nylon threads.
+A thread burner is a tool with a metal tip that heats up.
+It’s used to cut beading threads and works well on synthetic cords such as Fireline and nylon threads.

-The thread burner is one of my favourite beading tools.
 Its narrow tip allows for the precise application of heat so you can get very close to your beadwork and remove excess thread.
-It is much easier to use than a lighter because you can control exactly where the thread is cut.
-It eliminates the cut ends of thread that stick out when you use scissors.
+This eliminates the cut ends of thread that stick out when you use scissors.

 How To Use A Thread Burner

-If you have a thread burner without a retractable tip such as the Thread Zap II, it is important to replace the cover once you have used it.
+If you have a thread burner without a retractable tip such as the Thread Zap II, it’s important to replace the cover once you’ve used it.
 Doing this protects the tip and yourself or surfaces from burns.

-These tools are battery operated so you will need to replace the batteries eventually.
+These tools are battery operated so you’ll need to replace the batteries eventually.
 You may also need to change the tips.
-Some models are sold along with an extra tip but, in the event that yours does not come with one, they are also sold separately.
+Some models are sold along with an extra tip but, in the event that yours does not come with one, they’re also sold separately.
 Ensure you purchase the correct tip for the model that you own.